bangadang/stackIT/FS25/Dataengineering.md

     -   Ranking
     -   Flexibility
     -   Relevance degrees
+- PROs: simple and efficient
-- simple and efficient, but there is no ranking, sometimes unintuitive query formations and binary results only
+- CONsthere is no ranking, sometimes unintuitive query formations and binary results only

 ###  Inverted Index
 -   Efficient data structure: